 Amounts received prior to satisfying the revenue recognition criteria are recognized as deferred revenue in the Company's consolidated balance sheet.
 Amounts expected to be recognized as revenue within the 12 months following the balance sheet date are classified as deferred revenue - related party, current.
-Amounts not expected to be recognized as revenue within the 12 months following the balance sheet date are classified as deferred revenue - related party, current.
-Amounts not expected revenue - related party.
+Amounts not expected to be recognized as revenue within the 12 months following the balance sheet date are classified as deferred revenue - related party.